jdmarmolejo/jdmarmolejo.github.io/_pages/cv.md

 <div class="cv-intro">
   <p>
-    I am a physicist with a master's in Computational Biology, and currently a PhD student in Mathematical Biology.
-I work in mathematical, theoretical and systems biology, centred on modelling gene expression.
+    I am a physicist with a master's in Computational Biology, and currently a PhD student in Applied Mathematics.
+Most of my work is focused in mathematical, theoretical and systems biology.
 My skills span mathematical modelling and simulation of complex systems together with a solid grounding in molecular biology.
-I am especially interested in genetic network dynamics, stochasticity in gene expression, synthetic biology, and pharmacodynamics/pharmacokinetics.
+I am especially interested in genetic network dynamics, stochasticity in gene expression, mathematical models of cell biology, synthetic biology, physiology and pharmacodynamics/pharmacokinetics.
   </p>
   <p class="cv-intro__contact">
     <i class="fa fa-envelope" aria-hidden="true"></i> {{ site.author.email }}